-This exemption allows the parts from depolluted end-of-life vehicles to be re-used in other vehicles.
+The U16 exemption allows you to reuse the parts from depolluted end-of-life vehicles in other vehicles.

 Types of activity you can carry out